BarryLabs/X11_Using_Suckless/README.md

 source ~/.bashrc
 ~~~

-I recommend using ranger with this build which is why I also included ranger as its part of my aesthetic display however I also use thunar.
+I recommend using ranger with this build which is why I also included ranger as its part of my aesthetic display however I also use thunar sometimes.